apple/swift-algorithms/Guides/Reductions.md

 `Traversable` type, which is akin to Swift's `Sequence`.

 **Python:** Python’s `itertools` includes an `accumulate` method.
-In version 3.3, a function paramenter was added.
+In version 3.3, a function parameter was added.
 Version 3.8 added the optional initial parameter.

 **[Rust][Rust]:** Rust provides a `scan` function.